Chieftaincy of Kumaon: History

-Ancient

-Kumaon finds mention in the early Hindu scriptures as Manaskhand, according to Skanda Purana the region is believed to be the Birth place of Kurmavtar of Hindu god Vishnu.

-Prehistoric dwellings and Stone Age implements have been discovered in Almora and Nainital districts.
-Initially settled by Kol tribals, the region witnessed successive waves of Kiratas, Khasas and Indo-Scythians(sakas).

-The Kunindas were among the first known indigenous rulers of the region.

 Katyuri dynasty

+Establishment

 Around 700 CE, the Katyuri dynasty was established by Vasu Dev in the region.
 They called their state Kurmanchal, the land of Kurma, the second avatar of Vishnu, from which the present name is derived.
-Their capital was Kartikeyapura (morden day-Baijnath) and the Gomati Valley came to be known as the Katyur Valley after the ruling dynasty.
+Their capital was Kartikeyapura (modern day-Baijnath) and the Gomati Valley came to be known as the Katyur Valley after the ruling dynasty.